TianyuQ/me/content/teaching/Discrete Maths/index.md

   postcode: '94305'
   country: China

-summary: Teaching Assistant for Discrete Maths
+summary: Teaching Assistant for 2019 Summer and 2020 Summer
 abstract: 'Here is the collection of slides used in my recitation classes.
 During my Undergraduate in UM-SJTU Joint Institute, I worked as a teaching assistant for the course Discrete Maths lectured by Prof. Zach Mckenzie in the 2019 Summer Semester and Prof. Heidi Anderson in the 2020 Summer Semester, respectively.
 I was nominated as an outstanding teaching assistant then.
 I really cherish the teaching time.'

 # Talk start and end times.